rijal028/Cognitive-Sentinel-Protocol/README.md

 2.  **Continuous Trust Scoring (The Anomaly Engine):** In real-time, the system compares current activity against the user's established DNA.
 Anomalies apply a "penalty" to a dynamic "Trust Score" that fluctuates with every action.
 3.  **Tiered Automated Response (The Immune Response):** When a user's Trust Score drops below certain thresholds, the system automatically triggers a proportionate response—from forcing MFA for minor deviations, to a full account lockdown for critical anomalies.

+### **Advanced Threat Mitigation: The "Sleeper Agent" Problem**

+The protocol is further hardened against sophisticated threats through "Zero-Trust Onboarding."
+It validates the initial behavioral baseline by using **Cohort Analysis**—comparing a new user's learning patterns and error rates against the historical average of their peer group.
+This helps distinguish between a true novice, a "genius" outlier, and a malicious actor pretending to be a novice.

 ### **Place in the Ecosystem**

 This framework is the conceptual companion to the **[Fortress Architecture](https://github.com/rijal028/Fortress-File-Architecture)**.